Introduction & History:

 Common Radiology Studies:

-Ultrasound cine clips, cardiac MRI scans, and dynamic barium studies are ideal studies to be viewed in MP4 video format.
-Other imaging exams can also be converted to MP4 format as needed.
+Ultrasound cine clips, cardiac scans, and dynamic barium studies are ideal to view in MP4 video format.
+Other imaging modalities can also be converted to MP4 format as needed.

 In RamSoft, MP4 video converts multi-frame images into MP4 format.
 This improves image viewing and load time for users and offers options to loop, bounce, pause, play, scroll forward, rewind, view in full screen and open in a new browser.